confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 ---

 ### 🧠 What you’ll learn:
-- How to submit your solution on **Codabench**
-- Evaluation and scoring process details
-- Tips to improve your submission
+- Presentation of the scoring process and its last updates since the first April version.
 - Live Q&A with the organizing team

 ---